Gazprom: Sanctions

 In 2022, due to economic sanctions, Gazprom took the unprecedented step of suspending dividends for the first time since 1998.

 On 18 July 2022, amid the Nord Stream 1 maintenance period, Gazprom sent a letter declaring force majeure, claiming that due to extraordinary circumstances it could not guarantee a gas supply.
 On 26 September 2022, a rupture occurred in both pipes due to sabotage.

 In the first half of 2022, Gazprom reported high profits, roughly equal to the profit for the whole of 2021, due to high prices.
 In the second half of 2022 and into 2023, Gazprom likely did not make a profit at all due to falling exports.
 Overall, Gazprom made a profit of 1.226 trillion roubles ($15.77 billion) in 2022, down 40%, after an extra tax was levied in late 2022.

 On 19 December 2022 the European Energy ministers agreed on a price cap for natural Gas at €180 per megawatt-hour aiming to stop Russia forcing European gas prices upwards.

 Exports of gas by Gazprom from Russia in 2021 was 185Bcm, in 2022 it fell by 45% to 100Bcm and in 2023 it fell again to 62Bcm.

-Private army
+State owned military company

-In February 2023 Russian Prime Minister Mikhail Mishustin signed an order giving Gazprom Neft the right to form its own private army.
+In February 2023 Russian prime minister Mikhail Mishustin signed an order giving Gazprom Neft the right to form its own military company.